dsccommunity/SqlServerDsc/README.md

 Configures SQL connections to be encrypted.
 Read more about encrypted connections in this article [Enable Encrypted Connections](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).

+>Note: that the 'LocalSystem' service account will return a connection error, even though the connection has been successful.
+In that case, the 'SYSTEM' service account can be used.

 #### Requirements

 * Target machine must be running Windows Server 2008 R2 or later.